manamamba/lawn-mowing-platformer/README.md

 <a href="https://www.youtube.com/watch?v=Ge3aKEmZcqY&t=2438s" target="_blank">Simple Code, High Performance 40:38 - 46:13</a>

 <p>One of the most important things to consider for my idea was spawning grass on angles correctly, which ideally I wanted to do using something
-like a curved trace, where I could use the impact normal (a vector in the opposite direction of the trace hit) to inform the rotation of new grass.
+like a curved trace, where I could use the impact normal (a vector in the opposite direction of a trace hit) to inform the rotation of new grass.
 But unfortunately, I could not find any such member function in the UWorld class.</p>

 <p>So I came up with the idea of using the same trace I used for the mower hovering (and later the wheel suspension animations) at various angles
 to look for ground, do a sweep (a trace using an object like a sphere) for other grass, then spawn new grass if hitting ground but not grass.
 I imagined it like a hammer swinging down, and when it struck the ground, it would spawn new grass if there wasn’t any already at that location.</p>

-<p>First I made a grass spawner to test that I could spawn grass blades when hitting ground but not grass (GrassSpawner.cpp / GrassSpawner.h).
+<p>First, I made a grass spawner to test that I could spawn grass blades when hitting ground but not grass (GrassSpawner.cpp / GrassSpawner.h).
 This ended up operating like a pen that I could use to draw grass onto the ground.
 Now that I had the spawning realized, it was time to make my grass spawning class (Grass.cpp / Grass.h)</p>